iandavis0527/PsychoJSGenerator/readme.md

 # Deploying to MindModeling

-When you are ready to deploy your experiment to MindModeling, you will need to acquire a VM by contacting the MindModeling administrators.
+When you are ready to deploy your experiment to MindModeling, you will need to acquire a virtual machine by contacting the MindModeling administrators.
 You should get contact information for these individuals from your original contact about MindModeling.

 ## SSH Key Exchange